abdlhchrf/CH2/README.md

-# CH2 - HTTP/2 C server
+# CH2 - C HTTP/2 server

 CH2 is an implementation of the Hypertext Transfer Protocol version 2 in C.

-* this is http2 only server, no backward compatibility.
+* this is http2 only, no backward compatibility.
 * the server is multi threaded, thread pool.

 ## Requirements